Coherent Modulation of Quasiparticle Scattering Rates in a Photoexcited Charge-Density-Wave System: Abstract

 \section{Abstract}

 We present a complementary experimental and theoretical investigation of relaxation dynamics in the charge-density-wave (CDW) system TbTe$_3$ after ultrafast optical excitation.
 Using time- and angle-resolved photoemission spectroscopy, we observe an unusual transient modulation of the relaxation rates of excited photocarriers.
-A detailed analysis of the electron self-energy based on a nonequilibrium Green's function formalism reveals that the phase space of electron-electron scattering is critically modulated by the photoinduced collective CDW excitation, providing an intuitive microscopic understanding of the observed dynamics.
+A detailed analysis of the electron self-energy based on a nonequilibrium Green's function formalism reveals that the phase space of electron-electron scattering is critically modulated by the photoinduced collective CDW excitation, providing an intuitive microscopic understanding of the observed dynamics and revealing the impact of the electronic band structure on the self-energy.

 A defining feature of metals is that they feature electronic states around the Fermi level $E_\mathrm{F}$, allowing for low-energy excitations and thus enabling efficient electronic transport.
 A central quantity that encodes such quasiparticle excitations is the electron self-energy $\Sigma(E,\boldsymbol{k})$, which describes all interactions with the electronic quasiparticle at energy $E$ and momentum $\boldsymbol{k}$.
 In simple metals, the self-energy is dominated by electron-electron (e--e) scattering and is well-described by Fermi-liquid theory~\cite{bauer2015hot}.
 However, in more complex materials, an interplay between e--e, electron-phonon (e--ph), electron-impurity scattering, and the electronic band structure, governing the available phase space for particular quasiparticle excitations, has to be considered~\cite{chulkov2006electronic}.
 Thus, for most materials, a quantitative theoretical treatment proves challenging\cite{Calandra2007_Graphene, King2014_SrTitanates}, and a detailed understanding of the self-energy -- essential for disentangling the intricate interactions in complex solids -- is still missing.